Salmon Safe is improving the health of our watersheds. Let’s spread the word about this vital cause that your brewery helps support!

 - Dan Kent, Co-Founder & Executive Director, Salmon-Safe

 HOW WE CONTRIBUTE:

-This reality resonated with Gayle Goschie, third generation hop grower and one of our original farm partners.
+Salmon Safe’s mission resonated with Gayle Goschie, third generation hop grower and one of our original farm partners.
 Goschie Farms was the first hop farm to achieve Salmon-Safe certification.
 This inspired us to encourage other growers to do the same.
 Many other hop farms have followed suit including our largest grower and long-time partner Coleman Agriculture, and one of our newest growers Sodbuster Farms.
-Roy Farms and Crosby Hop Farms—both certified growers and resellers of Indie Hop varieties Strata and Meridian—are also Salmon-Safe certified.
+Roy Farms and Crosby Hop Farms—both certified growers and sellers of Indie Hops variety Strata—are also Salmon-Safe certified.

 Salmon-Safe certification requires rigorous third party assessment based on peer-reviewed standards, and key elements include:

 - phasing out pesticides that are harmful to fish and wildlife